Brave-Clown/homelab-guides/README.md

 ## About

 This repository contains step-by-step guides for deploying various applications on homelab infrastructure.
-Each guide is written with beginners in mind, providing clear instructions that anyone can follow.
+Some guides are written with beginners in mind, providing clear instructions that anyone can follow, others less so.

 ## Guides Available